 What are the new findings of this study?
 The pathogenic bacteria isolated from the emergency department were mainly Acinetobacter baumannii, Staphylococcus aureus, Klebsiella pneumoniae, Pseudomonas aeruginosa, Escherichia coli, and Candida albicans, with high detection rates of drug-resistant bacteria.
 When critically ill patients are admitted to the emergency department, initial antibiotic treatment should be selected empirically according to the distribution characteristics of bacteria in this area while bacteriological examination should be conducted on the clinical samples as soon as possible, and the later drug regimen should be adjusted timely according to the results of pathogen culture and drug sensitivity.
 For patients with extremely serious infections and life risk at any time, multi-drug regimens can be considered to achieve early control of the disease.
 These findings provided a good basis for the early delivery of empirical medication for critically ill patients.
 There is a certain course of treatment with antibiotics, which should be administered on time once adopted to maintain sufficient concentration of drugs in patients to reduce the generation of drug-resistant strains.
 Some recent studies offer some hope for tackling bacterial resistance.
 Bacteriophages have many advantages over antibiotics in their use to treat and prevent infection by drug-resistant bacteria.
 Their therapeutic effects are significantly different from those of antibiotics, making them still sensitive to multidrug-resistant bacteria.
 A total of 2048 critically ill patients were enrolled.
-The clinical examination specimens of these patients were collected, including deep sputum retained after adequate gargling (secretions from deep respiratory tract in patients with tracheotomy or intubation), urine, localized secretions, and blood from the apical segment of the catheter in patients with central venous catheterization.
-As mentioned above, Klebsiella pneumoniae has been the only bacteria with the increasing detection rate among the most common bacteria at the emergency department for the past five years, and the resistance to antibiotics such as meropenem and imipenem was also gradually increasing.
-The pathogenic bacteria isolated from the emergency department were mainly Acinetobacter baumannii, Staphylococcus aureus, Klebsiella pneumoniae, Pseudomonas aeruginosa, Escherichia coli, and Candida albicans, with high detection rates of drug-resistant bacteria.
+The clinical examination specimens of these patients were collected, including deep sputum retained after adequate gargling (secretions from deep respiratory tract in patients with tracheotomy or intubation), urine, localised secretions, and blood from the apical segment of the catheter in patients with central venous catheterisation.
+As mentioned above, K. pneumoniae has been the only bacteria with the increasing detection rate among the most common bacteria at the emergency department for the past 5 years, and the resistance to antibiotics such as meropenem and imipenem was also gradually increasing.
+The pathogenic bacteria isolated from the emergency department were mainly A. baumannii, S. aureus, Klebsiella pneumoniae, P. aeruginosa, E. coli, and C. albicans, with high detection rates of drug-resistant bacteria.
 Phages are currently seen as a potential effective treatment for many multidrug-resistant bacteria.
 However, at the present stage, it is still of great significance to strengthen the pathogenic examination and monitoring in the emergency department and understand the distribution and drug resistance trends of the prevalent strains, so as to guide the rational use of drugs, reduce the production of multidrug-resistant bacteria, reduce the hospital infection rate and improve the success rate of patient treatment.

 Research perspectives